Miguel22247/honeypot-final-proyect/RESTRUCTURE-SUMMARY.md

 ### 4. ELK Stack Integration

 - Dedicated `elk-setup/` directory for all ELK Stack installation, configuration, and integration with Cowrie.
-- Incluye Logstash pipeline, dashboards, una guía completa para AWS y el script `install-elk-docker.sh` para instalación rápida con Docker.
+- Includes Logstash pipeline, dashboards, and a full integration guide for AWS deployments.

 ### 5. Attacker Simulation

 - `attacker-scripts/` directory provides scripts and resources to simulate attacks against the honeypot for testing and demonstration purposes.
-- Incluye `schedule-ssh-bruteforce.sh` para automatizar ataques de fuerza bruta vía cron, útil en laboratorios y pruebas continuas.

 ## Functional Improvements